A SHORT HISTORY OF THE ROMAN EMPIRE

 Order and prosperity were temporarily restored by Diocletian (284-305).
 He abdicated in 305 and there was a struggle for the succession.
 Constantine was proclaimed emperor in 306 but he was not in complete control of the empire until 324.

 Crucially Constantine introduced a policy of tolerating Christianity.
-He was baptised on his deathbed in 337.
+He was baptized on his deathbed in 337.

 Diocletian split the empire into two halves, western and eastern.
 Constantine united them in 324 but they split again after his death.
 Gradually there was less and less co-operation between the two halves.
 In the western Roman empire there was a relentless economic decline with raging inflation.
 Meanwhile the Germanic tribes beyond the border were growing stronger and stronger.

 In the 5th century the Roman empire collapsed piecemeal.
 In 406-407 Germanic people invaded Gaul and in 407 the Roman army left Britain.
 Then in 410 Alaric the Goth captured Rome.
 Nevertheless the Roman empire survived for some time afterwards.
 However in 429-430 a people called the Vandals crossed from Spain to North Africa.
 That had serious consequences for the Romans because they imported much of their grain from there.
 Worse in 455 the Vandals sacked Rome.
 Finally in 476 the last Roman emperor in the west was deposed and a German called Odoacer made himself king of Italy.
 That is usually regarded as the end of the Roman empire in the west although it continued in the east.

 Life in Rome